- Category: Blueprints

 - camera direction and game type independent

-Basically, it’s good to start with an example demo that presets all features and a wide range of possibilities of implementing the system in the game.
+It’s good to start with an example demo that presets all features and a wide range of possibilities for implementing the system in the game.

-The simplest way is to use Projection FOV is:
+The simplest way to use Projection FOV is:

 - Drag and drop BP_ProjectionFOV on the map.

-- Adjust actor to your scene or attach it to actor using (AttachTo function)
+- Adjust the actor to your scene or attach it to the actor using (the AttachTo function)

-- Chose the material and set it to ProjectionMaterial attribute.
+- Choose the material and set it to the ProjectionMaterial attribute.
 You can use any type of material from templates ProjectionFOV/Materials/Templates

-There are two types of projection that can be used with the Projection FOV system – decal projection and mesh projection.
+Two types of projection can be used with the Projection FOV system – decal projection and mesh projection.
 The type of projection is detected automatically based on the master material used in the blueprint.
 Both have some special features and some limitations that need to be addressed.

 Implemented in master material M_ProjectionFOV_Decal

-- Can be only used with BP_ProjectionFOV actor because requires a decal component.
+- Can be only used with the BP_ProjectionFOV actor because requires a decal component.

 - Can be filtered by “Receive decals” so you can disable the rendering effect on some meshes.